larryaasen/upgrader/README.md

 UpgradeAlert(Upgrader(shouldPopScope: () => true));
 ```

-## iOS Country Code
+## Country Code

-When your app is not in the iOS `US` App Store, which is the default, you must use
+On iOS, when your app is _not_ in the `US` App Store, which is the default, you must use
 the `countryCode` parameter mentioned above.
 The `upgrader` package does not know
-which country app store to use because it is not provided by Apple.
+which country app store to use because it is not provided by iOS.
 It assumes
 the app is in the `US` App Store.

+On Android, the `upgrader` package uses the system locale to determine the country code.

 ## Limitations
 These widgets work on both Android and iOS.
 When running on Android the Google